-Born on 15 June 1962, John Purvis was appointed Chief Legal Officer in February 2017.
+Mr. John Purvis was appointed Chief Legal Officer in February 2017.
 He has served as EVP & General Counsel of SES since 2007.
 Mr. Purvis oversees the legal teams globally, and he is responsible for SES's corporate governance, compliance and risk management.
 Mr. Purvis joined SES in 2001 as part of SES's acquisition of GE Americom.
 Previously, he had been a lawyer in GE Lighting and a City law firm in London.
 Mr. Purvis qualified as a solicitor of England & Wales in 1986.
 He has a law degree from Jesus College, Cambridge University.